Fuyukai/curious/README.md

 to support any client-only features, or other features that only user accounts can use.

-Curious is a WIP - not everything is implemented yet.

 ## Installation

 Curious is available on PyPI under `discord-curious`: